PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 - Mannerisms: He is constantly probing, searching, and looking for hidden meanings.
 He has a knack for pattern recognition.

+### Workshop
+Aeren's workshop is located in *Everbright, Middle Menthis* and is rather unas
 ### Backstory

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.